maziac/DeZog/design/MemoryPaging.md

 # Introduction

-This documents deals with the problems of memory paging.
+This document addresses the challenges associated with memory paging in the context of DeZog.

-Traditionally DeZog was working on an address space of 64k only.
-As this is the address space a Z80 CPU can directly address.

-If more memory is to be used the memory has to be paged in with certain commands.
-Usually a write to some port or register (see ZX Next).
+Historically, DeZog operated within a 64k address space, as this aligns with the address space directly accessible by a Z80 CPU.
+When additional memory is required, it needs to be paged in using specific commands.
+Typically, this involves writing to a port or register (as seen with ZX Next).

-Several problems arise if memory is used in this way.
+Several issues arise when memory is managed in this manner:

-- Address <-> file/line number association is not unambigious anymore.
-I.e. several files or line numbers could share the same address.
-When DeZog needs to find the file/line number to display for a certain PC it may find several files to display.
+- Ambiguity in Address <-> File/Line Number Association: Multiple files or line numbers may share the same address, making it challenging for DeZog to determine which file/line number to display for a given program counter (PC).
-- File/line number <-> breakpoint association: If a breakpoint is set by 64k address in one file this breakpoint would be true for all sources, i.e. all memory banks.
+- File/Line Number <-> Breakpoint Association: If a breakpoint is set by a 64k address in one file, it will apply to all sources (i.e., memory banks).
-- Code coverage: The addresses returned by the emulator for code coverage need to contain the memory bank.
-Otherwise the wrong file might be colored.
-Or if several files are candidates it is not clear what file to color.
+- Code Coverage: The addresses provided by the emulator for code coverage must include memory bank information to ensure proper file coloring.
+Without this information, the wrong file might be colored, or if multiple files are candidates, it may be unclear which file to color.
-- History (cpu history): A similar problem.
-The emulator needs to return address and memory bank of the instruction.
+- History (CPU History): Similar to code coverage, CPU history requires the emulator to return both the address and memory bank of an instruction.
-- History (lite history): This is independent of the emulator.
-I.e. if the current PC address and bank number can be retrieved it is possible to store it.
+- History (Lite History): Independent of the emulator, if the current PC address and bank number can be retrieved, it becomes possible to store it.

 # Long Address, Slots, Bank

 ## Slots, Banks, Paging

-A slot is a memory range.
-E.g. 0x0000-0x3FFF or 0xC000-0xFFFF
+A slot represents a memory range, e.g. 0x0000-0x3FFF or 0xC000-0xFFFF

-Slots have indices, e.g. for the ZX128K there exist 4 slots:
+Each slot has an index.
+For example, the ZX128K has four slots:
 - Slot 0: 0x0000-0x3FFF
 - Slot 1: 0x4000-0x7FFF
 - Slot 2: 0x8000-0xBFFF
 - Slot 3: 0xC000-0xFFFF

-In a ZXNext we have 8 slots:
+In a ZXNext, there are eight slots:
 - Slot 0: 0x0000-0x1FFF
 - Slot 1: 0x2000-0x3FFF
 - Slot 2: 0x4000-0x5FFF